-Recent near-sonic and low sonic boom transport aircraft development studies have sparked a renewed interest in the nature of the aerodynamics about configurations designed to cruise at near-sonic or low supersonic speeds.
-The validity of both the wind tunnel test facilities and the computational methods are challenged by the characteristics of the flow at near sonic speeds.
-Consequently a number of fundamental aerodynamic studies were conducted to assess the ability of the TRANAIR full potential code to predict pressure distributions, drag, and flow characteristics around a family of sting- mounted truncated parabolic bodies of revolution at near sonic and low supersonic speeds by comparisons with an extensive existing wind tunnel data base.
+Recent near-sonic and low-sonic boom transport aircraft development studies have sparked a renewed interest in the nature of the aerodynamics about configurations at near-sonic or low-supersonic speeds.
+The validity of the windtunnel test facilities and the computational methods are challenged by the flow characteristics at near-sonic speeds.
+Fundamental aerodynamic studies were conducted to assess the ability of the TRANAIR full potential code to predict pressure distributions, drag, and flow characteristics around a family of sting- mounted truncated parabolic bodies of revolution at near-sonic and low-supersonic speeds by comparisons with an extensive existing wind-tunnel database.
 The analyses included both inviscid and viscous coupled boundary layer analyses.
-The investigations also included assessments of wind tunnel wall interference effects as influenced by the various body geometries and test conditions.
-Extensive test versus theory comparisons of surface pressure distributions, flow field pressures and drag forces are presented for a range of Mach numbers from subsonic through low supersonic speeds for the family of test configurations.
-The results indicated that including the effective wake shape of the flow off the aft bodies onto the support sting is very important at subsonic and near sonic speeds.
-The results also show the effects and the significance of the wind tunnel wall interference at near sonic speeds as related to the geometry characteristics of the test configurations.
+The investigations also included assessments of wind-tunnel wall interference effects as influenced by the various body geometries and test conditions.
+Extensive test versus theory comparisons of surface pressure distributions, flowfield pressures, and drag forces are presented for subsonic through low-supersonic Mach numbers for the family of test configurations.
 An additional objective of these studies was to demonstrate the value of using existing and even rather historic experimental data.
-The experimental data used in the current studies were obtained from NACA wind tunnel tests reported in 1958.
+The experimental data used in the current studies were obtained from NACA wind-tunnel tests reported in 1958.

-I. Introduction
+Introduction

-Recent near-sonic and low sonic boom transport aircraft development studies have sparked a renewed interest in the nature of the aerodynamics about configurations designed to cruise at near-sonic or low supersonic speeds.
-The validity of both the wind tunnel test facilities and the computational methods are challenged by the characteristics of the flow at near sonic speeds.
-The flow disturbances induced by a configuration at near-sonic and low supersonic speeds extend to very large lateral distances.
-This presents a significant challenge to obtain interference-free wind tunnel test data and also greatly increases the required lateral extent of the typical computational domain.
+RECENT near-sonic and low-sonic boom transport aircraft development studies have sparked a renewed interest in the nature of the aerodynamics about configurations designed to cruise at near-sonic or low-supersonic speeds.
+The validity of both the wind-tunnel test facilities and the computational methods are challenged by the characteristics of the flow at near-sonic speeds.
+The flow disturbances induced by a configuration at near-sonic and low-supersonic speeds extend to very large lateral distances.
+This presents a significant challenge to obtain interference-free wind-tunnel test data and also greatly increases the required lateral extent of the typical computational domain.

-Consequently a number of fundamental aerodynamic studies were conducted to assess the ability of the TRANAIR full potential code to predict pressure distributions, drag, and flow characteristics around a family of sting- mounted truncated parabolic bodies of revolution at near sonic and low supersonic speeds by comparisons with an extensive existing wind tunnel data base .
+Consequently, a number of fundamental aerodynamic studies were conducted to assess the ability of the TRANAIR full potential code to predict pressure distributions, drag, and flow characteristics around a family of sting-mounted truncated parabolic bodies of revolution at near-sonic and low-supersonic speeds by comparisons with an extensive existing wind-tunnel data base [1,2].
 The analyses included both inviscid and viscous coupled boundary layer analyses.
-The investigations also included assessments of the effects of wind tunnel wall interference as influenced by the various body geometries and test conditions.
+The investigations also included assessments of the effects of windtunnel wall interference as influenced by the various body geometries and test conditions.